Paul Cargnello: Musical career

 It was his first primarily English-language album since Bragging, although it still featured two songs in French.

 In April 2017, Cargnello released a kids' album for parents "tired of the schlock that the music industry throws at our children."
 The album, titled Something Dimferent featured vocals by both Cargnello and his son Declan, and was released online only, including a full-length animated video available on YouTube.

 In December 2017, a new album was released featuring the music of Cargnello and the lyrics of street poet Siou Deslongchamps, entitled Intense Cité.
 It was released in collaboration with the magazine L'Itinéraire.
 Profits from the album have gone towards the fight against poverty in Montreal.

 MTL RnB is a bilingual musical project conceived by Cargnello, released digitally in May 2018.
 This album features his compositions and collaborations with singers and musicians from Montreal.

 In February 2019, Cargnello released the first single from his upcoming album, Promises.
 The video, directed by Nik Brovkin, features dancer Toshiro Kamara, and was launched on the website Cult MTL.

 In 2020 Cargnello produced and co-composed Jonathan Emile's album Spaces-in-Between for Tuff Gong including the single "Babylon Is Falling" featuring Maxi Priest.

-Cargnello released two albums in 2021, Peut-êtrein French, and Lies in English.
+Cargnello released two albums in 2021, Peut-être in French, and Lies in English.
 Music journalist T'Cha Dunlevy of the Montreal Gazette wrote "Cargnello hasn’t lost his edge — he has simply refined it."

+In August 2023, Cargnello collaborated with DJ Horg on the album This is a Change.
+The album marked a fusion of genres, with Cargnello singing, rapping, and playing guitar, while DJ Horg created boom-bap rhythms and scratches.
+Philippe Renaud from Le Devoir gave the album three and a half stars out of five, praising its engaged themes, inspired bass lines, and relevant musical energy, noting its success in this innovative musical exploration.
+Renaud also pointed out that the album deliberately stands out from contemporary trends, making it a bold artistic experience.